 than empty.
 When paired with subtle lighting, the artwork feels intentional and

 luxurious, giving your dining room a gallery-like presence.
+A symmetrical gallery

 wall offers structure and elegance for large dining room walls.
 By using